VarunGaneshan/VSD_Intern_VM/README.md

 <details>
  <summary> Work </summary>
-Familiarize with using the tools for functional simulation:
+Familiarize using the tools for functional simulation:

-- Clone the github repo sky130RTLDesignAndSynthesisWorkshop which has standard verilog source file and its testbench.
+- Clone the github repo sky130RTLDesignAndSynthesisWorkshop which has standard verilog source files and its testbench.

-- Load a Mux design into the iverilog simulator
+- Load a design into the iverilog simulator

 - Execute the a.out file

 -  Run the vcd file created in gtkwave simulator

--

 </details>